Cleveland Clinic Resources

 What is autism spectrum disorder?

-Autism is a neurobiological, lifelong developmental disorder, which means it is a disorder of the nervous system caused by genetic, metabolic, or other biological factors.
+Autism Spectrum Disorder (ASD) is a neurobiological, lifelong developmental disorder, which means it is a disorder of the nervous system caused by genetic, metabolic, or other biological factors.
 Autism typically becomes apparent during a child's first three years; often within the first 12 to 18 months.

 What are the symptoms of autism?